greenelab/deep-review/sections/04_study.md

 method, still in its infancy, hand-developed 642 features for each candidate variant and fed these vectors into a fully connected deep neural network [@tag:Torracinta2016_deep_snp].
-Unfortunately, this feature set required at least 15 iterations of software development to fine-tune, which will likely not be generalizable.
+Unfortunately, this feature set required at least 15 iterations of software development to fine-tune, which suggests that these models may not generalize.

-Going forward, we believe that variant calling will benefit more from optimizing neural network architectures than from developing features by hand.
-An interesting and informative next step would be to rigorously test whether encoding raw sequence and quality data as an image, tensor, or some other mixed format produces the best variant calls.
-Because many of the latest neural network architectures (ResNet, Inception, Xception, and others) are already optimized for and pre-trained on generic, large-scale image datasets [@tag:Chollet2016_xception], encoding genomic data as images could prove to be a generally effective, and efficient, strategy.
+Going forward, variant calling will benefit more from optimizing neural network architectures than from developing features by hand.
+An interesting and informative next step would be to rigorously test if encoding raw sequence and quality data as an image, tensor, or some other mixed format produces the best variant calls.
+Because many of the latest neural network architectures (ResNet, Inception, Xception, and others) are already optimized for and pre-trained on generic, large-scale image datasets [@tag:Chollet2016_xception], encoding genomic data as images could prove to be a generally effective and efficient strategy.

 In limited experiments, DeepVariant was robust to sequencing depth, read length, and even species [@tag:Poplin2016_deepvariant].
 However, a model built on